activecollab/configrepository/README.md

 This package provides a way to compose a configuration repository that reads and write options from serveral sources.

+Existing adapters:

+1. `DotEnvAdapter` - load environment variables from `.env` file (read-only),
+2. `EtcdAdapter` - read and write options from and to etcd cluster,
+3. `PhpConstantsAdapter` - load options from regular PHP file full of constants.
+Note that this file is not included, but parsed statically, so you don't need to worry that these constants will be defined in your code.

+To write your own adapters, simply implement `ActiveCollab\ConfigRepository\AdapterInterface`.

 ## Working with data

 Repository provides a couple of confenient methods to retrive and set the data: